yaoshifeng/-/README.md

      it's impossible to rob resources.

      If I can handle it, I'll resive it soon, or PLEASE HELP ME.
 Thank you!

+Good News!
+Good News!

+In April 25th

+The Big Problem, the question about the reason Why crawl about a half it will stop to write in Mysql has been solved!

+I find plenty of forums about it and find the reason

+     Because I created too many threads...
+Although just one lock but too many threads.
+So I update a Queue and a pool

+     to limit it...Well, you can change the number of Thread running by MAX_PUEUE, default 20!

+OK, Just the last question, I can gress I can add a "reduce" to check up the list of IP avoidance of repetition.

+But I'm Too Busy Now... my work has lots of missions to do.
+So see you next time...